uglyog/clientside-haml-js/README.markdown

 ## Embedded Javascript or CoffeeScript

-There are 3 ways you can embed code in your template, with {} attributes (see above), = expressions and - lines
+There are 4 ways you can embed code in your template, with {} attributes (see above), = expressions and - lines and
+#{} blocks in plain text and filter blocks.

 ### Assigning an expression to a tag